-Students are invited to apply for admission to the DE during their second year of graduate study at Berkeley.
-Students may also apply during the 2nd semester of their first year of graduate study if they have taken a course from someone in REMS and have a recommendation from that person.
+Students are invited to apply for admission to the DE during their second semester of graduate study at Berkeley.

-The application consists of an application form (which can be downloaded from the REMS website (http://rems.berkeley.edu)), a brief (two-page single-spaced) essay stating the student's rationale for applying, any relevant coursework or other preparation for the DE, and the student's projected pathway through the program; a writing sample (no more than 20 pages); and the name and email address of a UCB faculty member who knows your work well and will support your application to the DE.
+The application consists of an application form (which can be downloaded from the REMS website (http://rems.berkeley.edu)), a brief (two-page single-spaced) essay stating the student's rationale for applying, any relevant coursework or other preparation for the DE, and the student's projected pathway through the program; a writing sample (no more than 20 pages); and the name and email address of a Berkeley faculty member who knows your work well and will support your application to the DE.